cscart/docs/en/user_guide/orders/actions_on_orders/initial_order_id.rst

 How To: Define the Initial Order ID
 ***********************************

-To define the initial order ID:
+To define the number, starting from which the new order IDs will be generated, follow these steps:

 #.
 In the Administration panel, go to **Settings → General**.